LeoBanach/lunar_propellant_plant/README.md

-# lunar_propellant_plant
+# Concept Design of a Large-Scale Lunar Propellant Plant

-A github repository to make the data of my master thesis available.
+In this repository, all public available data of my master thesis should be published.
+Currently the repository is empty, as I am still writing the thesis and all data need to be checked from my supervisor before making it available.